paxswill/evesrp/README.md

 ### Dependencies

-EVE-SRP requires Python 3.3 or later and a database (with connector) that is supported by [SQLAlchemy][sqla-db-support].
+EVE-SRP requires Python 2.7 or >=3.3 and a database (with connector) that is supported by [SQLAlchemy][sqla-db-support].
 EVE-SRP is typically developed against PostgreSQL with the [psycopg2][psycopg2] adapter.
 It is also tested regularly with the following database adapters: